Call4Cloud | MMP-C | Autopilot | Device Preparation

 1. Introduction

-Last week, I decided to fetch my troubleshooting shovel from the shed to dig some holes because someone posted a question in the MMCP (not MMP-C… that’s something different) and he was mentioning my blog in it.
+Last week, I decided to fetch my troubleshooting shovel from the shed to dig some holes because someone posted a question in the MMCP (not MMP-C… that’s something different), and he mentioned my blog.

 Preparing your device for mobile management | 0x800705b4 (call4cloud.nl)

-Unfortunately, the blog does indeed mentions the same error but when I wrote it, it was because of an error with the latest update that got deployed and wrecked the OMADMCLIENT.
-But still, with my blog being mentioned I needed to respond.
+Unfortunately, the blog mentions the same error, but when I wrote it, it was because of an error with the latest update that got deployed and wrecked the OMADMCLIENT.
+But still, with my blog being mentioned, I needed to respond.

-After reading the question and the full story behind it, I felt a bit obligated to help him a bit.
-Of course, he also put in a support ticket at Microsoft but unfortunately, that got him nowhere.
+After reading the question and the full story behind it, I felt obligated to help him.
+Of course, he also put in a support ticket at Microsoft, but unfortunately, that got him nowhere.
 So that sounded like a challenge to me!
 Can I solve it in 24 hours without having access to their tenant?

 Probably GIF - Smiling Probably Nod - Discover & Share GIFs ...

-When taking a closer look at the issue itself, he mentioned that they were experiencing a sync issue on their devices and all new Autopilot enrollments ended up with the error 0x800705b4.
+When taking a closer look at the issue, he mentioned that they were experiencing a sync issue on their devices, and all new Autopilot enrollments ended up with the error 0x800705b4.

-The error above is mentioning the fact that something went wrong with the policy provider and we got the famous timeout error.
+The error above mentions that something went wrong with the policy provider, and we got the famous timeout error.

 2. Troubleshooting it “Rudy Style”

-I opened PowerShell, exported the hardware hash to a CSV and he made sure he uploaded it to his tenant.
+I opened PowerShell, exported the hardware hash to a CSV, and he made sure to upload it to his tenant.

-After reinstalling my device with the latest Windows 11 build, I started the Autopilot pre-provisioning and as expected it just hang there on preparing your device for mobile management.
+After reinstalling my device with the latest Windows 11 build, I started the Autopilot pre-provisioning, and as expected, it just hung there preparing your device for mobile management.
 Mission achieved!!

-So I started troubleshooting by using 1 of the same tools I always use, Fiddler.
-When looking at the Fiddler trace, I noticed that the first steps in the MDE enrollment were successful and my test device got the Intune Device Certificate and the corresponding enterprise scheduled task for the enrollment.(Which is obvious but… you need to make sure it was successful)
+So, I started troubleshooting by using 1 of the same tools I always use, Fiddler.
+When looking at the Fiddler trace, I noticed that the first steps in the MDE enrollment were successful.
+My test device got the Intune Device Certificate and the corresponding enterprise scheduled task for the enrollment.(Which is obvious but… you need to make sure it was successful)

-From there on the device would reach out to r.manage.microsoft.com to fetch the Intune policies and would start installing the required Intune Management Extension.
-So I made sure I exported the Azure Ad and the Intune Certificate and attached it to Fiddler.
+From there, the device would reach out to r.manage.microsoft.com to fetch the Intune policies and install the required Intune Management Extension.
+So I ensured I exported the Azure Ad and the Intune Certificate and attached them to Fiddler.

-After watching for a couple of minutes, I indeed noticed it retries to fetch the “policies” each couple of minutes but somehow fails to complete.
+After watching for a couple of minutes, I noticed it retries to fetch the “policies” every couple of minutes but somehow fails to complete them.

 When looking at the response, it showed me the whole message… nothing special and no other errors.

-So I decided to open the Syncml tool to find out if it could tell me something more.
-When taking a look at the SyncML message I first noticed that the last SyncML message also contained the CSP to install the Intune Management Extension.
+So, I decided to open the SyncML tool to see if it could tell me something more.
+When I looked at the SyncML message, I noticed that the last one also contained the CSP to install the Intune Management Extension.

 The IME doesn’t get installed, so I must be getting close.
 Unfortunately, the SyncML tool only captures max64k, so I ended up with an incomplete message….
 That’s unfortunate…